openebs/openebs/README.md

 - iSCSI Frontent for OpenEBS VSMs from forked gostor gotgt (https://github.com/openebs/gotgt)
 - VSMs are managed and scheduled via HashiCorp Nomad (https://github.com/hashicorp/nomad)
 - Configuration Information is stored in HashiCorp Consul (https://github.com/hashicorp/consul)

+##License
+OpenEBS is developed under Apache 2.0 License at the project level.
+Some components of the project are derived from other opensource projects like Nomad, Longhorn and are distributed under their respective licenses.